Paladynee/timer-rs/README.md

 // -> hello mom: 309ms
 ```

-This library provides a simple way to time code execution.
+This library provides a simple and an advanced way to time code execution.
 Simply use the provided macros/functions to time your code to get a `Duration` and the result of the block/closure.
+Or use the advanced instrumentation and get a list of spans that took the most time to execute.

 ## Simple example

+This is the primary and recommended use case of the library.
+The brackets are literally treated like a new scope.

 ```rust
 use voxell_timer::*;